EgleLtv/EgleLtv/README.md

 - 👋 Hi, I’m @EgleLtv
-- 👀 I’m interested in advancing my knowledge and experience in java and javascript
+- 👀 I’m interested in advancing my knowledge and experience in coding
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java and python
 - 💞️ I’m looking to collaborate on various beginner-friendly projects
 - 📫 Reach me on GitHub!